nicodevs/nicodevs/README.md

 ### Senior Fullstack Software Developer

-- I'm a from Buenos Aires, Argentina.
+- I'm from Buenos Aires, Argentina.
 - I have almost 20 years of professional experience.
 I love clean, organized, and well structured codebases.
 - I'm a fan of Laravel, Vue.js, Nuxt and Tailwind.
 - In my free time I love spending time with my girlfriend and my old dog, and to play Dungeons and Dragons with my friends.